 Are you looking for a guided tour in Sicily starting in Catania and including great attractions, UNESCO sites, Sicilian typical food and much more?
 This is the right tour for you!
 During the 8-day Sicily group tour starting and finishing in Catania you will visit the main UNESCO World Heritage Sites: Syracuse, Noto, Etna, Catania old town and Cefalù, Monreale, Palermo, Agrigento, Piazza Armerina, Ragusa.
 You just need to relax and enjoy this amazing journey!
 The best seasons for this tour are spring and summer.
-The minimum number of persons for this tour is 2.
 The entrance fees at the attractions and city taxes are not included in the price.
 Closing date for receipt of group travel requests for this tour is two weeks before the travel date.
 Departures organized every Saturday from March 23, 2019 to November 9, 2019.Group travel request form Join a group tour

 Local travel expert in Italy